Benson Wood

 Benson Wood (March 31, 1839 – August 27, 1915) was a U.S. Representative from Illinois.

 Early life and military service

-Born near Bridgewater, Pennsylvania, Wood attended the common schools, Montrose (Pennsylvania) Academy, and Wyoming (Pennsylvania) Seminary.
+Born near Bridgewater, Susquehanna, Pennsylvania, Wood attended the common schools, Montrose (Pennsylvania) Academy, and Wyoming (Pennsylvania) Seminary.
 He moved to Illinois in 1859 and for two years was principal of a village school in Lee County.
 During the Civil War, he enlisted as first lieutenant of Company C, thirty-fourth Regiment, Illinois Volunteer Infantry, September 7, 1861.
 He was promoted to captain May 1, 1862.
 He was honorably discharged on January 29, 1863.

 Legal career and entry into politics

 Wood graduated from the Union College of Law in 1864.
 He was admitted to the bar in 1864 and engaged in the practice of law in Effingham, Illinois.
 He served as member of the Illinois House of Representatives in 1872, and was a delegate to the Republican National Convention in 1876 and 1888.
 He served as mayor of Effingham, Illinois 1881-1883.